 To get resolution like this across the entire image, we need to shoot lenses at their best aperture and keep the camera very steady.
 The larger the print, the more important this becomes.
+We can safely pay little attention to hand-held lens evaluations.

 This photo was underexposed dramatically.
 The shadows appear hopelessly dark.